j-freddy/j-freddy.github.io/_posts/2022-05-08-bezier-curves.md

 <div class="callout callout-danger">
-  This is faster than De Casteljau's algorithm, but less numerically stable (that is, less accurate under pertubed input data).
+  This is faster than De Casteljau's algorithm, but less numerically stable (that is, less accurate under perturbed input data).
 </div>

 In this form, it is easy to compute the derivative of any point along a Bezier